Large classes of permutation polynomials over $\mathbb{F}_{q^2}$: Introduction

 \section{Introduction}

 For $q$ a prime power, let $\F_{q}$ be the finite field containing $q$ elements, and $\F_{q}[x]$ the polynomial ring over $\F_{q}$.
 A polynomial $f(x) \in \F_{q}[x]$ is called a permutation polynomial (PP) of $\F_{q}$ if it permutes $\F_{q}$.
 Many open problems about permutation polynomials (PPs) over finite fields can be found in~\cite{LM88,LM93,open_Mullen}.
 One of these problems is how to construct new classes of PPs.
-More recently, it has achieved significant progress; see for example, \cite{AGW,CHZ14,Charpin,Dingpp,DingCode,hou,Hou12,Hou15,TZH,Wang-cyc,Wu_L-1,J.Yuan02,ZZH,ZH12,ZHC15,zyb,zyp-1,Zi09}.
+More recently, it has achieved significant progress; see for example, \cite{AGW,CHZ14,Charpin,Dingpp,DingCode,hou,Hou12,Hou15,TZH,Wang-cyc,Wu_L-1,J.Yuan02,ZZH,ZH12,ZHC15,zyp-1,Zi09}.
 A reason for such a rapid development is that PPs have some applications in design theory~\cite{LidlFF,cmp}, coding theory~\cite{DingCode,code,SW10}, cryptography~\cite{crypto,crypto2,SSS11}, and other areas of science and engineering~\cite{LidlFF,HFF}.

 Li, Helleseth and Tang presented a class of PPs of the form $(x^{q} -x + c)^{\frac{q^2 -1}{3}+1} +x$ over $\F_{q^2}$ by using the piecewise method~\cite{LHT13}.
-Later in~\cite{YZ15} we employed the AGW criterion to construct PPs of the form similar to
+Later in~\cite{YZ15} we employed the Akbary--Ghioca--Wang (AGW) criterion to construct PPs of the form similar to

 where $d=2, 3, 4, 6$ and $d \mid q^2 -1$.
 This paper is motivated by the question: when does $P(x)$ permute $\F_{q^2}$ for $d >6$?

 In this paper we continue our investigations by using the AGW criterion, and focus our attention on the PPs of the form